 Parts of a Feeder Bottle

 The collar has a screw-like lining that tightens the teat against the bottle to prevent milk or formula spills.
-However, there are some special feeder bottles that are vented.
+However, some special feeder bottles are vented.
 With that feature, your baby can suck milk from the container without breaks like in other bottles.

 Types of Feeder Bottles

 Depending on the material of the container, there are three kinds of baby bottles.
 Such feeder bottles include;